-Please note that the air consumption for control air, safety air, turbocharger cleaning, sealing air for exhaust valve and for fuel valve testing unit are momentary requirements of the consumers.
+Please note that the air consumption for control air, safety air, turbocharger cleaning, sealing air for exhaust valve, for fuel valve testing unit and venting of gas pipes are momentary requirements of the consumers.

 The components of the starting and control air systems are further described in Section 13.02.